stadiamaps/ferrostar/guide/src/ios-getting-started.md

 This is great for testing and development without stepping outside.

 First, instantiate the class.
-This will typically be saved as an instance variable.
+This is usually saved as an instance variable.

 ```swift
 private let locationProvider = SimulatedLocationProvider(location: initialLocation)